SMBHC to Welcome Extraordinary Performers at Honors Spring Convocation

-The Early-Action application deadline is this Friday, November 1 at 11:59 pm CDT (recommenders have until November 15 to submit their letters).
-Prospective Fall 2014 freshmen can access the the Special Programs and Scholarship application by visiting here.
-You must first apply to the University of Mississippi before accessing the Special Programs application.
-Students applying by the Early-Action deadline will be notified of our decision by December 20.
-Our regular deadline is 11:59 pm CST January 15, 2014.
+The Special Programs and Scholarship Application for prospective Fall 2015 freshmen is available here.
+Remember that you must first apply to the University of Mississippi before accessing the Special Programs application.
+Those who apply by our Early-Action deadline of November 1 will be notified of our decision by December 20.
+The regular deadline is 11:59 pm CST January 5, 2015.
 Regular applicants will be notified by the beginning of March.
-Students accepted under either deadline have until May 1, 2014 to accept or decline the offer.
-If you have any questions or problems with the application, contact us at 662-915-7294 or email@example.com.
+Students accepted under either deadline have until May 1, 2015 to accept or decline the offer.
+We look forward to reading hundreds of awesome applications.

 Honors College Alumni Open House

 The Honors College welcomes its alumni Saturday, October 4 from 10:00-11:30 at our Open House.
 Come by the SMBHC to visit with the staff, current students, and your fellow honors alumni; and enjoy some delicious refreshments.
 The SMBHC also will have our Grove tent on the corner of Sorority Row and Grove Loop until about 1:00 if you would like to visit in the afternoon.
 We look forward to seeing you this weekend!

 The Honors College welcomes Dr. Camille Paglia as our Fall Convocation speaker.
 Dr. Paglia is a well-known cultural critic who intends to challenge all political and social convictions, and we look forward to her visit.
 All Honor students must attend this great event, Tuesday, September 16, 2014, at 7 pm, at the Ford Center.
 You will swipe your IDs as you enter and leave.